jasc5797/Realms-of-Xylaria/content/Wiki/Planets/Xylaria/Continents/Aosa/Realms/Trisfir Kingdom/Trisfir Kingdom.md

 The [[Trisfir Kingdom]] is considered to be among the most hospitable of all the realms within [[Xylaria]].
 It is well known for its naturally temperate climate and mild weather.
 Topographically the land of the [[Trisfir Kingdom]] is relatively smooth.
 While there are areas with hills and mountains, the land is relatively unmarred.
 These things have allowed [[Trisfir Kingdom]] to become an agricultural powerhouse on [[Aosa]].

-The immediate area around [[Sylmare]] is covered in dense forests of red wood trees with red foliage.
+The immediate area around [[Sylmare]] is covered in dense forests of red wood trees.